 Assessment modes: Coursework, Essay

-This module is taken alongside (in alternate weeks), and complements, the module Environmental Governance: Rights and Regulation.
+This module is taken alongside and complements the Environmental Governance: Rights and Regulation module.

-We will consider the role of both lawyers and non-lawyers in these processes at the international, regional, national and comparative levels, and use real-world examples to deepen your understanding.
+You'll examine the role of lawyers and non-lawyers in these processes.
+You consider them at international, regional, national and comparative levels.

 Module learning outcomes